runInput

 const inputDataJson = createInput({ async produce({ fs }) { return await JSON.parse(await fs.readFile("data.json")); },});

-// Type: stringawait runInput(inputDataJson);
+// Type: stringawait runInput(inputDataJson);args

-, as defined by the input’s args
+Any args to provide to produce(), as defined by the input’s args schema.

 For example, this Input production reads data from a JSON file on disk by path: